Kontoor Canada Co. – 2024 Report on Fighting Against Forced Labour and Child Labour in Supply Chains Act

 3.1 Terms of Engagement and Global Compliance Principles

-Our Global Compliance Principles contain sixteen baseline requirements that must be met to do business with us; however, we strongly encourage all Kontoor Authorized Facilities to exceed these principles.
+Kontoor’s Global Compliance Principles contain sixteen baseline requirements that must be met to do business with us; however, we strongly encourage all Kontoor Authorized Facilities to exceed these requirements.
 In terms of child and forced labour, our Global Compliance Principles are clear:

-Principle 2 - NO CHILD/JUVENILE LABOUR - No person shall be employed at an age younger than 15 (or 14 where consistent with International Labour Organization guidelines) or younger than the age for completing compulsory education in the country of manufacture where such age is higher than 15.
-All Kontoor Authorized Facilities must observe all legal requirements1 for work of associates under 18 years of age, particularly those pertaining to hours of work and working conditions.
+Principle 2 - Child/Juvenile Labor: No person shall be employed at an age younger than 15 (or 14 where consistent with International Labor Organization guidelines) or younger than the legally allowed working age in the country of manufacture where such age is higher than 15.
+All Kontoor Authorized Facilities and Suppliers must observe all legal requirements for work of associates under 18 years of age, particularly those pertaining to hours of work and working conditions.

-Principle 3 – NO FORCED LABOUR - Kontoor Authorized Facilities will not use forced labor, whether indentured, bonded, prison, slave, trafficked or any other involuntary or compulsory labor.
-Kontoor is committed to carry out business mapping to identify parts of our supply chain most at risk of forced labor.
-We expect the same commitment from our suppliers.
+Principle 3 - Forced Labor: Kontoor Authorized Facilities and Suppliers will not use forced labor, whether indentured, bonded, prison, enslaved, trafficked or any other involuntary or compulsory labor.
+Kontoor is committed to carrying out business mapping to identify parts of our supply chain most at risk for use of forced labor.
+We expect the same commitment from our suppliers

 3.2 Kontoor’s Code of Business Conduct